gorchels/my-food-site/content/recipes/classic-lasagna/index.md

 - Preheat oven to 350°F.
 - Slice eggplant such that you have thin, long slices.
 - Sprinkle salt on both sides of the eggplant, set aside.
-- In a large pan, add olive oil, chopped onions and garlic.
+- In a large pan, add olive oil, chopped onions, garlic, and red pepper flakes.
 Saute for 3-4 minutes.
 - While the onions etc are sauteing, dab the eggplant dry with a towel.
 Brush both sides of the eggplant with olive oil and put on parchment paper on a cookie sheet.
 Bake for 15 minutes, but check after 10 minutes.
-- Add tomato sauce and italian seasoning to the onions stir and reduce to mid-low heat.
+- Add tomato sauce, italian seasoning, and balsamic vinegar to the onions stir and reduce to mid-low heat.
 - Make lasanga noodles.
 - Prepare ricotta filling by mixing all of the ricotta, 2 cups of mozzarella, parmesan, and chopped basil and parsley.
 - Spread a light layer of olive oil on your lasanga pan.